sometimesdigital/sometimesdigital/weeknotes/weeknotes-19-2024.md

 I have received a new work computer and [don't have to decide between Chrome and Docker Desktop anymore](/weeknotes/weeknotes-17-2024/).

 Yesterday my partner and I watched Eurovision.
-In my opinion, a good Eurovision song should: *1.* be catchy, *2.* be funny *3.* be somewhat political, *4.* have lyrics in the language of the country that it's representing, and *5.* not have corny rap interludes.
+In my opinion, a good Eurovision song should: *1.* be catchy, *2.* be funny, *3.* be somewhat political, *4.* have lyrics in the language of the country that it's representing, and *5.* not have corny rap interludes.
 I really liked Croatia's song, which met most of these requirements.
 I also really liked the crochet balaclavas.

 Today we went on a walk and [saw a cool bird](https://elk.zone/indieweb.social/@nonnullish/112428755485110882).
 I haven't seen that bird before and used the [Merlin Bird ID](https://merlin.allaboutbirds.org/) app to identify it.
 The photo recognition didn't work, but the questionnaire did and it turned out to be a *fieldfare*.
 Cornell also has another bird app, [eBird](https://ebird.org/home), that is sort of like Pokémon Go except you collect sightings of real birds.